ozbunae/Housing_Data/README.md

 Exploratory Data Analysis was used to come up with some inital visualizations and answer preliminary questions in the process.

 ### 2.1 Question 1:
-We found that yes, it is definitely worth it to invest in a non renovated home if you are doing the renovations yourself.
+Yes, it is definitely worth it to invest in a non renovated home if you are doing the renovations yourself.
 Investigating popular neighborhoods surrounding the already renovated areas to take advantage of prime real estate.
 The mean cost of a grade 6 home from the renovated group of homes is on average $100,000 more than the average cost of a grade 6 non – renovated home.
 This means that it seems to be significantly cheaper to purchase a property that has not been renovated and purchase materials to customize it.

 Not Renovated